centreon/centreon-archived/doc/en/installation/from_VM.rst

 These virtual machines are available in OVA (VMware) and OVF (VirtualBox) format.

 .. note::
-    The OVA/OVF may not have configured a network adapter.
+    The OVA/OVF may not have a network adapter configured.
 If so, you will have to configure a network adapter in your virtual machine before you proceed.

 ***********************